 2. They demand a large deposit upfront

-Industry norms call for either no deposit or a small refundable hold under 20% of the total.
-A deposit demand of 30% or more — especially via wire transfer, Zelle, or cryptocurrency — is how the goods-hostage scheme starts.
+A reputable carrier either asks for no deposit at all or a small refundable hold.
+A large deposit demand — especially by wire transfer, Zelle, or cryptocurrency, all of which are hard to reverse — is how the goods-hostage scheme starts.

 Pay by credit card whenever possible.
 The chargeback right under the Fair Credit Billing Act is your strongest recovery tool if the move goes sideways.